OpenShot/openshot-qt/doc/profiles.rst

    3   **Width**            The horizontal resolution (in pixels) of the video.
    4   **Height**           The vertical resolution (in pixels) of the video.
    5   **Frame Rate**       The frame rate of the video (frames per second).
-   6   **Aspect Ratio**     The display aspect ratio of the video (automatically calculated from width/height and pixel ratio.
+   6   **Aspect Ratio**     The display aspect ratio of the video (automatically calculated from width/height and pixel ratio).
    7   **Pixel Ratio**      The aspect ratio of each pixel in the video.
 A ratio of 1:1 means square pixels (default).
    8   **Interlaced**       Whether the video is interlaced (Yes) or progressive (No).
    ==  ===================  ===================================================================